 Marketers and marketing agencies are often guilty of wasting time filling up the top of the funnel and not considering maximizing opportunities with the traffic they already have.
 For instance, let’s assume that you have 1,000 visitors and your conversion rate is 2%.
 That makes a total of 20 sales.
 What if you could increase the sales to 2.5%?
 That would lead to 25 sales and 16% increase in the sale revenue.

 It is beyond the scope of this article to provide guidelines on Conversion Rate Optimization (CRO) as it is a huge field and there are specialists and companies that specialize in nothing but CRO.
 It should be a constant ongoing focus.
-Although, if you need more information we recommend VWO’s post on Conversion Rate Best Practices and Qualaroo’s Beginners Guide to CRO.
+Although, if you need more information we recommend VWO’s post on Conversion Rate Best Practices and Hotjar’s 3 step guide to improving conversions.

 Like CRO, attribution is a huge topic.
 But the point that needs to be understood here is that it would not be right to attribute the sale to the recent click, as this would be underestimating the value of all online channels to your business.
 Simply put if Google Analytics reports that the sale was from the paid search this doesn’t mean it was from the main channel.
 There are chances the customer came across your ad through a link on the social media site and later on from there they saw your paid search ad.
 Relying solely on the last click attribution can cause you to make wrong decisions on where to spend your marketing budget.